 A Segmented Body, Numerous Pairs of Legs

-These are among the classical features of a centipede.
-It has a flattened body that is divided into segments.
-Each segment has a pair of jointed legs, and the number of legs of a centipede may vary from one species to another.
-The young ones (in some species) have lesser number of segments as well as legs, as compared to adults.
+A centipede's body is flat and divided into segments.
+Each segment carries a pair of jointed legs.
+The number of legs varies from one species to another.
+In some species, young centipedes have fewer segments and legs than adults.
 On an average, centipedes are found to have 15 to 35 pairs of legs.

 Members of some species of centipede have around 177 pairs.
-It has been observed that each pair of legs is longer than the ones located in front of it.
-The first pair is modified into pincer-like structures, whereas the last pair acts like antennae with sensory bristles.
-The head carries a pair of antennae, two elongated mandibles and four maxillae.
+Each pair of legs is longer than the pair in front of it.
+The first pair is modified into pincer-like structures.
+The last pair acts like antennae with sensory bristles.
+The head carries a pair of antennae, two elongated mandibles, and four maxillae.

 Centipedes Can Shed and Regrow Legs

-Certain centipede species, the larvae have lesser number of legs, when compared to adults.
-After every molting, the number of segments and legs increases, till the centipede reaches adulthood.
-The increase in the number of segments and legs may vary with different species.
-While some species develop around 15 pairs of legs, after five to six successive molts, the number may be much higher for certain other species.
+In certain centipede species, the larvae have fewer legs than adults.
+After every molting, the number of segments and legs increases until the centipede reaches adulthood.
+The increase in segments and legs varies with different species.
+While some species develop around 15 pairs of legs after five to six successive molts, the number may be much higher for certain other species.

 In some cases, young centipedes are born with all pairs of legs, and molting does not cause any further increase in the number of legs.
-In case of a predator attack, centipedes may drop their legs and escape.
-This is one of the common methods of escape, adopted by these creatures.
-In such cases, juveniles can fully regrow the lost legs, whereas in adults, the regrown legs may have a stunted look.
+When a predator attacks, centipedes may drop their legs and escape.
+This is one of their common methods of escape.
+Juveniles can fully regrow the lost legs, whereas in adults, the regrown legs may have a stunted look.

-It is believed that the number of remaining molts in the life of a centipede, affects its capability of regrowing lost legs.
-In case of adults, lesser number of molts are left in their life, and so they develop shorter legs.
+It is believed that the number of remaining molts in the life of a centipede affects its ability to regrow lost legs.
+Adults have fewer molts left, so they develop shorter replacement legs.

 Centipedes are Venomous, Have Fangs